altran03/ai-agent-education-platform/backend/docs/architecture/README.md

 ## Overview

-Welcome to the comprehensive architecture documentation for the CrewAI Agent Builder Platform.
-This documentation provides detailed insights into the system design, database architecture, user workflows, and development guidelines.
+Welcome to the comprehensive architecture documentation for the **AI Agent Education Platform**.
+This documentation provides detailed insights into the system design, database architecture, user workflows, and development guidelines for our **PDF-to-simulation pipeline** with integrated **ChatOrchestrator** system.

 ## 📚 Documentation Structure